jadijadi/lpic1book/content/1035_create-_monitor_and_kill_processes.md

 > A general **hint**: If your system is using Swap, you have memory issues.

 ### uptime
-The `uptime` command shows the time, systems uptime (how long the system has been running), how many users are logged in, and the load average of 1, 5 & 15 minutes:
+The `uptime` command shows the time, system's uptime (how long the system has been running), how many users are logged in, and the load average of 1, 5 & 15 minutes:

 ```
 $ uptime
  21:18:52 up  1:34,  5 users,  load average: 2.38, 2.64, 2.41
 ```

 > Although it's one of the most important KPIs of the system status, some of the experienced Linux admins do not know what the load average means.
 The load average shows how many processes are in the **to be run** queue.
 If this number is higher than the number of your CPU cores, you are in a bad situation.
 If it's close to the number of your cores constantly, it's kind of dangerous, and if it's less than 1/10th of your core numbers, your system is kind of idle.
 Do you remember how to check the number of your cores?
-Its in `/proc/cpuinfo` or `nproc`.
+It's in `/proc/cpuinfo` or `nproc`.

 ### watch
-Sometimes you have a command which shows you an output but you want to keep running it and observing the output.
+Sometimes you have a command which shows you an output, but you want to keep running it and observing the output.
 In these cases, the `watch` is your friend.
 It lets you run and check the output of a command in specific time intervals (default is 2 seconds).

 ```
 $ watch free -h